 - a.
-Delay of interruption to the Innings of the Team Batting First (see Appendix 2) - i.
-When playing time has been lost the revised number of overs to be bowled in the match shall be based on a rate of 15.79 overs per hour, which is inclusive of the provision of drinks intervals, in the total remaining time available for play. - ii.
-The revision of the number of overs should ensure, whenever possible, that both teams have the opportunity of batting for the same number of overs.
+Delay or Interruption to the Innings of the Team Batting First (see Appendix 2) - i) When playing time has been lost the revised number of overs to be bowled in the match shall be based on a rate of 16 overs per hour in the total remaining time available for play. - ii) The revision of the number of overs should ensure, whenever possible, that both teams have the opportunity of batting for the same number of overs.
 The team batting second shall not bat for a greater number of overs than the first team unless the latter completed its innings in less than its allocated overs.
-To constitute a match, a minimum of 20 overs have to be bowled to the side batting second, subject to the innings not being completed earlier.

-- iii.
-A fixed time will be specified for the commencement of the interval, and also the close of play for the match, by applying a rate of 15.79 overs per hour.
-When calculating the length of playing time available for the match, or the length of either innings, the timing and duration of all relative delays, extensions in playing hours, interruptions in play, and intervals, excluding those for drinks, will be taken into consideration.
-This calculation must not cause the match to finish earlier than the original time for cessation of play on the final scheduled day of play.
-If required the original time shall be extended to allow for one extra over for each team. - iv.
-If the team fielding first fails to bowl the revised number of overs by the specified time, play shall continue until the required number of overs have been bowled or the innings is completed.
-The interval shall be reduced to enable the second innings to commence at the rescheduled time, subject to there being a minimum interval of 20 minutes (or where the interval has been reduced to a period of less than 20 minutes such reduced period less than 20 minutes under 15.1 (iii)). - v.
-Should calculations regarding numbers of overs results in a fraction of an over, the fraction shall be ignored. - vi.
-Penalties shall apply for the slow over rates (refer to ICC Code of Conduct) - b.
-Delay of interruption to the Innings of the Team Batting Second (see Appendix 3) - i.
-When playing time has been lost and, as a result, it is not possible for the team batting second to have the opportunity of receiving its allocated, or revised allocation of overs in the playing time available, the number of overs shall be reduced at a rate of 15.79 overs per hour, which is inclusive of the provision of drinks intervals, in respect of the lost playing time.
-Should the calculations result in a fraction of an over the fraction shall be ignored. - ii.
-In addition, should the innings of the team batting first have been completed prior to the scheduled, or rescheduled time for the commencement of the interval, then any calculation relating to the revision of overs shall not be effective until an amount of time equivalent to that by which the second innings started early has elapsed.
+To constitute a match, a minimum of 5 overs have to be bowled to the side batting second, subject to the innings not being completed earlier. - iii) A fixed time will be specified for the commencement of the interval, and also the close of play for the match, by applying a rate of 16 overs per hour.
+When calculating the length of playing time available for the match, or the length of either innings, the timing and duration of all relative delays, extensions in playing hours, interruptions in play, and the interval will be taken into consideration.
+This calculation must not cause the match to finish earlier than the original time for cessation of play on the final scheduled day for play.
+If required the original time shall be extended to allow for one extra over for each team. - iv) If the team fielding first fails to bowl the revised number of overs by the specified time, play shall continue until the required number of overs have been bowled or the innings is completed. - v) Should calculations regarding numbers of overs result in a fraction of an over, the fraction shall be ignored. - vi) Penalties shall apply for slow over rates (refer to ICC Code of Conduct). - b.
+Delay or Interruption to the innings of the Team Batting Second (see Appendix 3) - i) When playing time has been lost and, as a result, it is not possible for the team batting second to have the opportunity of receiving its allocated, or revised allocation of overs in the playing time available, the number of overs shall be reduced at a rate of 16 overs per hour in respect of the lost playing time.
+Should the calculations result in a fraction of an over the fraction shall be ignored.